-Other Important Factors to Consider
+Other Factors to Consider

 There are a huge variety of extra features possible in running rain jackets, from hoods to pit zips to pockets.
-Think about your own habits in your running clothing and what is the most practical for you.
+Think about your own habits in your running clothing and what is most practical for you.
 Do you usually run while listening to music or to a podcast?
 In that case, you should choose a jacket that has front hand pockets or a small media pocket.
-Are you most worried about keeping your head dry in heavy rain, but don’t like running with a hood bouncing around in light rain?
-If that sounds like you, then you should gravitate towards jackets that have a stowable, adjustable hood.
-During light rain conditions you can pack the hood away and not be bothered by it, while during a storm you can wear the hood and cinch it to protect your head to your liking.
+Are you most worried about keeping your head dry in heavy rain, but don’t like running with a hood bouncing around in the light rain?
+If that sounds like you, then you should gravitate towards jackets that have a stow-way, adjustable hood.
+During light rain conditions, you can pack the hood away and not be bothered by it, while during a storm you can wear the hood and cinch it to protect your head to your liking.

 If you are a midday or afternoon jogger, you may not be concerned about the addition of reflective features on your jacket.
-However, if you tend to go running during the early morning or at night, reflective tape is a great safety feature to include on your jacket.
+However, if you tend to go running in the early morning or at night, reflective tape is a great safety feature to include on your jacket.
 This is especially important if you usually run in urban or populated areas where you have to watch out for cars and bikes.
 A jacket with reflective features will make it easier for drivers and riders to spot you and give you a safe amount of space.

 It is also important to think about what type of weather you usually run in around where you live or frequently travel.
 This includes wind, amount of rain, and temperature.
 Each jacket offers slightly different combinations of windproofing, waterproofing and warmth, and it is important to pick a jacket that is exactly suited to the conditions you will be running in most often.
 The jackets that are the most waterproof are usually the most windproof as well, so you won’t have to make a tradeoff there.
 If you live in a colder climate, you may want to consider a jacket that is semi-fitted and will allow you to layer up underneath if you need to stay warm.
 For a warmer climate with frequent drizzle, an ultralight fitted jacket would be the best choice.

 Your typical running pattern is particularly important for determining the weight of the jacket that you choose.
-For runs at higher intensity, your body will produce more heat, and breathability becomes most important.
+For runs at a higher intensity, your body will produce more heat, and breathability becomes most important.
 If you are going on longer or slower runs, you should select a highly waterproof option that will keep you warmer.
-Also, if you tend to run for long periods of time when weather might be more unpredictable, you will want to find a jacket that is both light and easy to pack away and pull out in case of emergency.
+Also, if you tend to run for long periods of time when the weather might be more unpredictable, you will want to find a jacket that is both light and easy to pack away and pull out in case of emergency.
 Several jackets on this list have a handy self-stowing mechanism, where the jacket folds up into its own pocket, that is perfect for stowing into a small running backpack to take on the trail.

-In the end, you should pick a jacket that you like overall and that makes you excited to head out for a run even when it is much cosier to stay inside!
+In the end, you should pick a jacket that you like overall and that makes you excited to head out for a run even when it is much cozier to stay inside!
 Functionality is crucial but that doesn’t mean you shouldn’t take into account the look of your jacket and how well it suits your style.
 Are you looking for bold, bright colors or more of a classic design?
 Do you need an adjustable hood to accommodate your regular running hairstyle?
 Think about how you picture yourself running in the rain and if you can envision yourself wearing any of the jackets on this list.

-Q: What is the difference between waterproof and water resistant?
+q: What is the difference between waterproof and water resistant?

-A: Generally, water resistant material will keep you dry in light to moderate showers, although over time, you will start to get wet as water seeps through the fabric.
+Generally, a water-resistant material will keep you dry in light to moderate showers, although over time, you will start to get wet as water seeps through the fabric.
 This is usually accomplished with a DWR (Durable Water Repellant) coating on the material.
-More dense, tightly woven materials also do a better job at keeping water out, making nylon a prime choice for water resistant jackets.
-In contrast, fully waterproof fabric has a coating and membrane that combine to be completely impenetrable to water.
+More dense, tightly woven materials also do a better job at keeping water out, making nylon a prime choice for water-resistant jackets.
+In contrast, the fully waterproof fabric has a coating and membrane that combine to be completely impenetrable to water.
 A waterproof jacket will always have a “hydrostatic rating” that tells you how much water pressure it can withstand.
 That ranges from 5,000 mm (light rain or dry snow) to 20,000 mm or more (heavy rain, heavy wet snow).
 The challenge with designing materials for active wear is to keep out the elements (waterproofing) while making sure that you don’t overheat or get too damp from your own sweat (breathability).
 Runners often choose water resistant jackets that can withstand a variety of rainy conditions over the period of time of a run, while still keeping them cool and comfortable.

-Q: What is a DWR?
+q: What is a DWR?

-A: A Durable Water Repellant (DWR) is a special coating applied to fabrics to make them water-resistant.
+A Durable Water Repellant (DWR) is a special coating applied to fabrics to make them water-resistant.
 The coating causes water to bead up and roll off the surface, rather than sinking in.
-Nearly all rain gear features this finish that keeps precipitation from penetrating into the inner layers of a fabric.
+Nearly all rain gear features this finish that keeps precipitation from penetrating into the inner layers of the fabric.
 Over time, factors like dirt and repeated washing can cause the DWR on your jacket to stop working.
 It is possible to reapply the DWR coating on your jacket to maintain its waterproofing ability.
 A variety of aftermarket DWR sprays are available to treat your jacket if you want to extend the lifetime of its waterproofing.

-Q; How can a jacket be breathable and waterproof at the same time?
+q: How can a jacket be breathable and waterproof at the same time?

 The “breathability” of a fabric or material refers to its ability to transfer moisture vapor from the inside to the outside.
 If a jacket is breathable, you won’t get a clammy, damp feeling from moisture vapor inside the jacket condensing back on your skin.
 But it’s also important to keep water from the outside from coming in, which seems like a contradiction.
 Fully waterproof jackets have a system with multiple layers of material, including an exterior material and inner membrane.
 The exterior material is coated with a DWR that acts as a first stopper for moisture, and the inner membrane is a special microporous material that is engineered to keep water droplets out and let water vapor (your perspiration) through.
 Many of the jackets on this list are water resistant options with only one layer of material.
 Their light weight allows them to be breathable and wick your sweat so that you don’t overheat during a run.
 Over a long period of time, the DWR coated outer layer will “wet out” and start to let in moisture, but the water resistance usually holds up during the length of time of your run.

-Q: Should I be worried about my thin, ultralight jacket tearing?
+q: Should I be worried about my thin, ultralight jacket tearing?

 Intrepid runners planning on embarking on trail adventures through the woods and mountains may be concerned about a jacket’s durability.
 Many fabrics are designed to be tear-resistant, and despite its light weight, tightly-woven nylon is surprisingly hardy and durable.
 Still, it’s possible that a scrambling adventure will cause an unfortunate tear in your jacket.
 That’s not the end of its life, though, as it’s still possible to salvage your garment with special waterproof tape rip-stop patches.